-- (a) 35.
-EM&V of programs, conducted by an independent third-party using a nationally recognized protocol, will be performed to ensure that programs remain cost-effective.
-This protocol may be modified with approval of the Commission to reflect the evolution of best practices. - (b) In order to create transparency related to the development of EM&V plans, in its annual DSM/EE Rider filing, the Company will provide testimony detailing all of the projected EM&V plans anticipated to be developed in the calendar year in which the rider filing is made.
+- 32. 35A.
+The EM&V of Programs will be conducted using a nationally recognized protocol to ensure that Programs remain cost-effective.
+Except for DEP's DSDR Program, EM&V of Programs will be conducted by an independent third-party.
+EM&V of the DSDR Program will be conducted by DEP.
+EM&V protocol may be modified with approval of the Commission to reflect the evolution of best practices. - 35B.
+In order to create transparency related to the development of EM&V plans, in its annual DSM/EE Rider filing, the Company will provide testimony detailing all of the projected EM&V plans anticipated to be developed in the calendar year in which the rider filing is made.
 Additionally, prior to implementing any new EM&V plans or making material modifications to existing EM&V Plans, the Company will share the EM&V plans or modifications with the Public Staff and will share them with other stakeholders upon request.
-The Public Staff and any stakeholder electing to receive the EM&V plan may provide feedback on the EM&V Plans or major modifications within 10 days of receiving the EM&V plan, and the Companies shall notify a party within 10 days of receipt of the feedback of what actions, if any, they intend to take in response to the feedback, and justification if the Companies disagree with the feedback. - 39.
-36. EM&V will also include updates of any net-to-gross (NTG) factors related to previous NTG estimates for programs and measures.
-All of the updated information will be used in evaluating the continued cost-effectiveness of existing programs and portfolios, but updates to NTG estimates will not be applied retrospectively to measures that have already been installed or programs program participation that have already been completed recognized prior to the completion of the EM&V report.
-If it becomes apparent during the implementation of a program that NTG factors are substantially different than anticipated, the Company will file appropriate program adjustments with the Commission.
-437. Pursuant to the EM&V Agreement approved by the Commission in Docket No. E-7, Sub 979, for the Company's EE programs, with the exception of the Non-Residential Smart\$aver Custom Rebate Program, initial EM&V results shall be applied retrospectively to the beginning of the program offering to replace initial estimates of impacts.
-For the purposes of the vintage true-ups, these initial EM&V results will be considered actual results for a program until the next EM&V results are received.
-The new EM&V results will then be considered actual results going forward and applied prospectively for the purposes of truing up vintages from the first day of the month immediately following the month in which the study participation sample for the EM&V was completed.
-This EM&V will then continue to apply and be considered actual results until it is superseded by new EM&V results, if any.
+The Public Staff and any stakeholder electing to receive the EM&V plan may provide feedback on the EM&V plans or major modifications within 10 days of receiving the EM&V plan, and the Companies shall notify a party within 10 days of receipt of the feedback of what actions, if any, they intend to take in response to the feedback, and justification if the Companies disagree with the feedback. - 33.
+EM&V will be applied in accordance with the provisions of Attachment B to this Mechanism. §34.
+EM&V will also include updates of any NTG factors related to previous NTG estimates for Programs and Measures.
+All of the updated information will be used in evaluating the continued cost-effectiveness of existing Programs and portfolios.
+Updates to NTG estimates will be applied consistent with the application of EM&V results pursuant to Attachment B to this Mechanism, but updates to NTG estimates will not be applied retrospectively to Measures that have already-been installed or Programs-Program participation that have already-has been completed recognized prior to the completion of the EM&V report.
+If it becomes apparent during the implementation of a Program that NTG factors are substantially different than anticipated, the Company will file appropriate Program adjustments with the Commission.
 The Company agrees to vet with the Public Staff any EM&V associated with DSM/EE Programs targeting non-residential customers that would incorporate a Non-Participant Spillover (NPSO) analysis.
 Additionally, in advance of initiating EM&V, the Company will work with Public Staff to vet the methodology and the appropriateness of the NPSO in an EM&V. To the extent that the application of the NPSO benefits are not mutually agreed to by both parties both parties maintain the right to challenge the inclusion or exclusion of those benefits in the Company's PPI and calculation.